Staircase Falls

 Staircase Falls is a series of waterfalls located on the southern side of Yosemite Valley in Yosemite National Park, California.
 The falls descend a total of 1300 ft into Yosemite Valley over a series of steps.
-Staircase Falls is relatively ephemeral and is usually dry by the end of the month of June.
+Staircase Falls is relatively ephemeral and is usually dry by the end of June.
 The falls are located immediately behind Camp Curry on cliffs below Glacier Point.